-The site was formerly known as Kenmare Square, for the street that runs east to Delancey.
+The area was formerly known as Kenmare Square, named for the street that runs east to Delancey.
 Around the turn of the century, Tammany Hall leader “Big Tim” Sullivan of the Lower East Side named Kenmare Street in honor of his mother’s birthplace, a village in County Kerry, Ireland.
-Kenmare Square was renamed in memory of Police Lieutenant Joseph Petrosino (1860-1909) by a local law, introduced by Council Member Miriam Friedlander, passed by the City Council, and signed by Mayor Edward I. Koch in 1987.
+Kenmare Square was renamed in memory of Police Lieutenant Joseph Petrosino (1860-1909) by local law in 1987.

 Directions to Petrosino Square